joshuauyi/form-validate.js/README.md

 validator.removeControl('existing-control');
 ```

+## Deprecated methods
+- `validator.setReactComponent`
+- `validator.getValid`
+- `validator.isValid`

+> Kindly follow the example in this docs to update and rerender error messages.

-**See an example of full react component with form validation below**
+#### See an example of full react component with form validation below

 ```javascript
 import React from 'react';